The Bottom Line

 Read More

 This guest blog was written by Chris Budd who wrote the original Financial Wellbeing Book, and also the Four Cornerstones of Financial Wellbeing.
-He founded the Institute for Financial Wellbeing, and has written more than 100 episodes of the Financial Wellbeing Podcast.
-One would imagine that the way we spend money makes us happy.
-However,...
+He founded the Institute for Financial Wellbeing and has written more than 100 episodes of the Financial Wellbeing Podcast.
+Each of us has a set of beliefs, borne out of our experiences....

 Read More